SHUBV92/Smart-Tech-Test/README.md

 #### Causation:

-- In the "companies_controllers.rb", the defined show method has a Company.first "function"??? after retrieving with Company.find "function???" which selects the first id in the companies table.
+- In the "companies_controllers.rb", the defined show method has a Company.first method after retrieving with Company.find method which selects the first id in the companies table.
 - The URL shows the id of the company but does not display the respective company name.

 #### Solution: